Ted Mallett, vice-president & chief economist

 The business cycle affects growth trends by size of enterprise

 Relative rates of employment growth by type and size of enterprise have varied widely in the past decade.
-Growth of the public sector has been strongest and steadiest at 15.6 per cent.
-As a result of post-recession gains, employment in mid-sized enterprises has been almost as strong at 13.2 per cent.
-Employment growth among large businesses has been somewhat less (10.8 per cent), but also most highly sensitive to business cycles.
+Growth in mid-sized firms has been strongest and steadiest at 15.0 per cent.
+Growth in the public sector and among self-employed people on their own has been almost as strong at 12.5 per cent.
+Job growth among the largest and smallest businesses has been somewhat less (6.7 and 4.2 per cent respectively), while the number of self-employed employers has seen no change.

 Average business size is increasing

 Overall, these trends suggest that private sector employment is becoming more concentrated.
-A measure derived by dividing the number of private sector employees by the number of self-employed employers (both incorporated and unincorporated) show the average size rising from about 12.5 employees per business in 2000 to 14.5 by 2015--a size gain of 16 per cent.
+A measure derived by dividing the number of private sector employees by the number of self-employed employers (both incorporated and unincorporated) show the average size rising from about 11.7 employees per business in 2000 to 13.9 by 2018--a size gain of about 19 per cent.

 Business churn is slowing

 Business entries and exits also play a big part in shifting employment patterns.
 Churn rates can rapidly transform the business environment.
-In any given year, between 11 and 16 per cent of businesses either come into existence or leave the marketplace.
-Entry rates have been gradually declining after the recession, but they remain just above the exit rates--which mean the stock of businesses is still increasing.
+In any given year, between 11 and 15 per cent of businesses either come into existence or leave the marketplace.
+Entry rates have been gradually declining after the recession, but they remain just above the exit rates.
+Entries also tend to be more volatile than exits, suggesting the former are more sensitive to business cycles or policy environments.

 Business ownership is a maturing process

-Self-employment is generally something started in mid life--after one acquires work experience, capital and contacts.
-Among the self-employed only 13.1 per cent are under the age of 35, compared to 28.4 per cent of employees.
-At the other end of the scale, 31.6 per cent of self-employed are age 55 or over, compared to just 17.3 per cent of employees.
+Self-employment is generally something started in midlife--after one acquires work experience, capital and contacts.
+Among the self-employed, only 14.9 per cent are under the age of 35, compared to 38.1 per cent of employees.
+At the other end of the scale, 39.0 per cent of self-employed are age 55 or over, compared to just 20.4 per cent of employees.

 Trends in men- and women-owned businesses: different and equal

 Men are more likely to own businesses than women, but the trends over time have followed similar paths.
-After significant gains though to the late '90s, the proportion of both men and women who are self-employed has leveled off.
+After significant gains through to the late '90s, the proportions of both men and women who are self-employed have leveled off.

 The positive influence of immigration

-To a small but consistent extent, first-generation new Canadians are more likely to be self-employed compared to native born.
-Some of this entrepreneurial influence is preserved through to the second generation.
+To a small but meaningful extent, first-generation Canadians are more likely to be self-employed than the native born.
+12.6 per cent of first-generation immigrant workers operate the own businesses.
+Some of this entrepreneurial influence is preserved through to the second generation, where 11.4 per cent are self employed.
+For third-generation or longer settled Canadians, the proportion is lowest at 10.4 per cent.

-Owning a business is most often a full-time activity
+Owning a business is mainly a result of positive motivations